alexpeattie/letsencrypt-fromscratch/README.md

 ```

 Another important piece of metadata is the URL we're requesting - this will prevent an attacker from trying to sneakily redirect our request to another Let's Encrypt URL without the server noticing:

+> :warning: V2 breaking change: the requirement to include the URL with each request is new in V2.

 ```ruby
 def protected_header(url, kid = nil)